ritikgupta2002/FlightAndSearchService/README.md

   execute `npx sequelize db:create`

 ## DB Design
+- The database will have following tables
  - Airplane table
-- Flight
+ - Flight table
-- Airport
+ - Airport table
-- City
+ - City table
 - A flight belongs to an airplane but one airplane can be used in multiple flights
 - A city has many airports but one airport belongs to a city
 - One airport can have many flights but one flight of particular id can belong to only one airport